 Holly gets her materials new and used from thrift stores and friends – the fabric gives her the inspiration to create.
 Holly also creates original tote bags, scarfs, hats, bows and other up-cycled articles.
-Holly is driven by a sense of community and environmental awareness which she integrates into her business. “recycling, upcycling and re-using clothing is a great way to create, divert waste and keep good things out of the landfill,” says Holly. going forward, Holly will keep pursuing her passion share the joy of Bunny’s UMs and seeing where her passion takes her.
+Holly is driven by a sense of community and environmental awareness which she integrates into her business. “recycling, upcycling and reusing clothing is a great way to create, divert waste and keep good things out of the landfill,” says Holly. going forward, Holly will keep pursuing her passion, share the joy of Bunny’s UMs, and see where her passion takes her.